 Many injuries can be prevented by conducting loosening up and stretching exercises prior to a game.

 As many supporters as possible are encouraged to have some First Aid training.
-St. John Ambulance (9821-4045), for example, runs a basic 6 hour course, “Introduction to First Aid” at a cost of $65.
+St. John Ambulance (9821-4045), for example, runs a basic 6 hour course, “Introduction to First Aid”.
 First Aid training is a valuable tool, not only for sport, but also at home and in the workplace.

 Those who have attended any First Aid course would know about the ‘DRABC’ system.
 After checking for any potential (D)anger to yourself, check the (R)esponse of the patient by talking to them and, if found to be unconscious, check that the (A)irway is not blocked, that the person is (B)reathing and has a (C)irculation (Pulse).
 A person laid flat on their back and who is unconscious has the potential to block their airway with their tongue.
 The simple precaution of laying them on their side and lifting their chin can greatly assist in reducing the risks.